ThighMaster

-The Thighmaster is an exercise product designed to shape one's thighs.
+The ThighMaster is an exercise product designed to shape one's thighs.

+Usage

 The device is essentially two pieces of metal tube bent in a loop and connected with a hinge.
-The intended use is to put the Thighmaster between the knees and squeeze them together.
+The intended use is to put the ThighMaster between the knees and squeeze them together.
 This exercises the hip adductors.
 The simple mechanism allows exercising any suitable muscle where a small angle can be created to press it, for example the biceps (elbow flexion) or the hamstrings (knee flexion).

+Marketing

-As with most fitness products marketed to homes, advertisements often emphasized that the Thighmaster could be used while doing something else.
-The infomercials featured people watching television and exercising with the Thighmaster at the same time.
+Advertisements emphasized that the ThighMaster could be used while doing something else.
+The infomercials featured people watching television and exercising with the ThighMaster at the same time.
 It was mainly advertised in the 1990s by the actress Suzanne Somers.

+History

-The Thighmaster was invented in Sweden by then-physical medicine intern (later "Dr.") Anne Marie Bennstrom (Prescott) as the "V-Bar" physical therapy device.
+The ThighMaster was invented in Sweden by then-physical medicine intern (later "Dr.") Anne Marie Bennstrom (Prescott) as the "V-Bar" physical therapy device.
 It later received US design patent number 343882S as "physical exerciser."

-It achieved commercial success when marketed under the "Thighmaster" name by Joshua Reynolds (often erroneously credited as the inventor), who also made a great deal of money with his version of the Mood ring.
+It achieved commercial success when marketed under the "ThighMaster" name by Joshua Reynolds (often erroneously credited as the inventor), who also made a great deal of money with his version of the Mood ring.
 Reynolds is an heir to the fortune of R. J. Reynolds, founder of R. J. Reynolds Tobacco Company.